clearmediaukltd/sf2-technical-test/README.md

 * I did not attempt to impliment Angular.js as I have no experience with it.
 However, I have implimented the alert box with the id and created_at time.
 * Everything else is working.
 * I spent 3.5 hours on the test.

+* Please note the site was development in the dev environment. http://localhost/app_dev.php/